HOME > WordMaster® > SCREW UP | 台無しにする

 b: Really?
 Congratulations!

 a: Thanks.
-I just hope I don't screw it up. - BOSS: Your mistake has cost this company thousands of dollars!
+I just hope I don't screw it up.

 WORKER: I'm so sorry.
-I really screwed up, didn't I? - a: I thought you sent the package last week.
+I really screwed up, didn't I?

 b: I did, but there was a screw-up with the address.
-They delivered it to Washington State instead of Washington, D.C. - (supervisor to employee)
+They delivered it to Washington State instead of Washington, D.C.

 Another screw-up like that and you'll be out of a job (= you'll be fired)!

-Make no mistake about it, you're going to love tomorrow's edition!
+英会話レッスンMake no mistake about it, you're going to love tomorrow's edition!